Nascentia Home Aides (LHSCA)

 One of our registered nurses will work with you and your family to develop a care plan to determine what services are needed.

-Our Service Area: Cayuga, Jefferson, Oneida, Onondaga, and Oswego
+Our Service Area: Cayuga, Madison, Oneida, Onondaga, and Oswego

 Under the supervision of the registered nurse, the home health aide can assist with: